roskh/kong-latencies/README.md

 - `latencies.kong`: is the plugin processing time + time to download bytes from upstream
 - `latencies.proxy`: is the time from sending bytes to upstream to receiving first byte back from it
 - `latencies.request`: is `latencies.kong` + `latencies.proxy`.
 [But it might not be exactly the same in all cases](https://github.com/Kong/kong/blob/2784bf54d8cbf3dbffe743837c1cbac2338c69f3/kong/pdk/log.lua#L844-L847).
-- custom `pre_upstream_latency`: is the time it took to process plugins.
+- custom `x_pre_upstream`: is the time it took to process plugins.
 Seems to be confirmed in the [source code](https://github.com/Kong/kong/blob/2784bf54d8cbf3dbffe743837c1cbac2338c69f3/kong/init.lua#L1409-L1411)

 The custom field can be added to `file-log` (see kong.yml):
 ```yaml